Sudanese In 'Total Panic' As Paramilitaries Move South

 This month, however, paramilitaries pressed deeper into the state and shattered one of the country's few remaining sanctuaries, forcing more than 300,000 people to flee once again, the United Nations said.

-Since April 15, Sudan has been gripped by a war pitting army chief Abdel Fattah al-Burhan against his former deputy, RSF commander Mohamed Hamdan Daglo.
+Since April 15, Sudan has been gripped by a war pitting army chief Abdel Fattah Al Burhan against his former deputy, RSF commander Mohammad Hamdan Daglo.

 By the end of November, at least 12,190 people had been killed in the fighting, according to a conservative estimate from the Armed Conflict and Location Event Data project.